rezbee-dev/java-dsa/README.md

   - requires pointer to `prev` on node for easy removal (see doubly linkedlist)
     - otherwise, requires traversing from head to tail

+**Doubly Linked List**

+Components:
+- Header & Trailer Sentinels
+  - AKA dummy nodes, guards, etc
+  - Specials nodes located at both ends of the list
+  - Header = beginning of list, Trailer = ending of list
+  - Does not store elements
+  - Takes up extra space, but greatly simplifies logic of operations (especially for edge cases)
+  - All insertions/ Deletions occur between sentinels

 ## CH 6 - Stacks, Queues, And Deques

 ### Stack